 The biggest benefit you can gain is the potential for an increase in sales.
 When customers purchase items in addition to the loss leader, you receive a more significant profit due to the sheer volume of sales.

-This pricing strategy is also a great way to clear excess inventory from your store and sell perishable food and drink items to mitigate losses.
+This pricing strategy is also a great way to clear excess inventory from your store.
+You can also use it to sell perishable food and drink items to mitigate losses.

 Risks From Using a Loss Leader Strategy

 If customers only buy your loss leader item or service, you’re not using the strategy effectively.
-That’s why it’s crucial that you only use a loss leader when your loss profit can be countered by selling other products or services.
+That’s why it’s crucial to use it when your loss profit can be countered by selling other products or services.

 You should also always stipulate a custom limit on the loss leader.
 Otherwise, customers may purchase it in bulk and not return it to your store for days or weeks.

-Offering a deep discount can cause some customers to question the quality of your products or services, which can affect their perception of your brand, too.
-Some customers may think your other items are overpriced because of the massive discount on the loss leader.
+Be careful of offering deep discounts.
+Customers might question the quality of your products or services, which can affect their perception of your brand, too.
+Some customers may also think your other items are overpriced because of the massive discount on the loss leader.

-Some manufacturers and suppliers have restrictions on pricing – known as Minimum Advertise Price (MAP) – and a failure to follow them can lead to legal consequences.
+Some manufacturers and suppliers have restrictions on pricing.
+This is known as Minimum Advertise Price (MAP) – and a failure to follow them can lead to legal consequences.
 The same goes for some state laws that limit or forbid selling products below cost.

-Although large discount retailers commonly use loss leaders, all types of businesses can utilize this strategy.
+Although large discount retailers commonly use loss leadership strategies, all types of businesses can utilize this strategy.

-For example, grocery stores commonly advertise toilet paper, milk, and eggs at loss leader pricing.
-By placing these on-sale products at the back of the store, customers typically end up purchasing other regularly-priced items while they’re in the store.
+For example, grocery stores commonly advertise toilet paper, milk, and eggs at lower or discounted prices.
+By placing these on-sale products at the back of the store, customers will also purchase other regular-priced items while they’re in the store.

 Food and drink samples work similarly.
 The goal is that while a grocery store customer shops and consumes their sample, they may end up liking it so much that they purchase a box to take home along with their other items.